FC Ryukyu

+FC Ryukyu Okinawa (FC琉球OKINAWA, Efu Shī Ryūkyū OKINAWA) is a Japanese professional football club based in Okinawa.
+The club plays in the J3 League, Japanese third tier of professional football.
+The team's home stadium is Okinawa Athletic Park Stadium, in Okinawa Prefecture, Japan.

 The team derive their name from Ryukyu, the historic name for Okinawa Prefecture.
 The club once had futsal and handball teams.

 History

 The club was founded in 2003.
 Most of the players who initially joined the club were those who had left Okinawa Kariyushi FC after a rift with their management, which were beholden to the Kariyushi hotel chain.
 Their first 2003 season saw them win the championship in Okinawa Prefectural Division 3 North.
 They were allowed to skip to Division 1 the next season, where they again succeeded in finishing top of the table.

 In the 2005 season, they belonged to the Kyūshū Regional League (Kyu League).
 After finishing 2nd and winning the Regional League play-off, they were promoted to the JFL and became the first ever Okinawan football side who played in a national league.

 In December 2007, the club appointed former Japan national coach Philippe Troussier as their general manager.
 Jean-Paul Rabier was appointed as their manager in January 2008.

 They applied for J. League Associate Membership in January 2008, but their application was declined at the J. League board meeting held on February 19, 2008.

 In December 2008, the resignation of Rabier was announced.
 Former coach Hiroyuki Shinzato was promoted to be the new manager in January 2009.

 In 2014, FC Ryukyu could finally join the J3 League.

 In January 2015, FC Ryukyu announced a partnership with Seoul United from the Korean Challengers League.
 According to the agreement the teams will play a friendly match every year.
 The first match was scheduled for 1 March 2015.

 FC Ryukyu have made steady progress in recent years, finishing in 8th place in J3 in 2016, and improving on that the following year, finishing 6th.

 In the 2018 season they secured promotion to J2 with 3 games left after a 1–1 draw at Nagano Parceiro, and in the following game beat Thespakusatsu Gunma to claim the J3 title with two games to spare.

 They started their first season in J2 in 2019, in style with 4 straight wins to top the league, but faded as the season progressed eventually finishing in 14th place.